jerryli65/HPL-CompSciExploration/4. algorithms/activities.md

 ## What makes an algorithm?

-An algorithm can be split into two parts:
+An algorithm can be split into two parts (and honestly, the first part is a nice-to-have, not required):

 Part 1: The Problem Statement